-- The offender may be suspended from the university for a minimum of one semester or up to dismissal; - He or she will not be allowed on campus during the period of suspension; - Contact with the victim/survivor is strictly forbidden; - The offender must submit documentation of counseling received off-campus prior to return.
-The documentation must include an assessment of the student's ability to return to campus without threatening the safety of others, and the counselor must be licensed by the State of Ohio and approved by the Associate Dean of Students.
+• The offender may be suspended from the university for a minimum of one semester or up to dismissal;

+- They will not be allowed on campus during the period of suspension; - Contact with the victim/survivor is strictly forbidden;

+• The offender must submit documentation of counseling received off-campus prior to return.
+The documentation must include an assessment of the student's ability to return to campus without threatening the safety of others, and the counselor must be licensed and approved by the Associate Dean of Students.